CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ```

 ### dynamic_line
-This is the line spoken by the NPC.
-See the chapter for dynamic_line below.
-It is optional, if it's not defined and this topic has the same id as a built in topic, the `dynamic_line` from that built in topic will be used.
+The `dynamic_line` is the line spoken by the NPC.
+It is optional.
+If it is not defined and the topic has the same id as a built-in topic, the `dynamic_line` from that built-in topic will be used.
 Otherwise the NPC will say nothing.
+See the chapter about dynamic_line below for more details.

 ### response
-An array with possible responses, it must not be empty.
-Each entry must be a response object, see below.
+The `responses` entry is an array with possible responses.
+It must not be empty.
+Each entry must be a response object.
+See the chapter about Responses below for more details.

 ### replace_built_in_responses
-A boolean (optional, default is `false`) that defines whether to dismiss the build in responses for that topic.
-If there are no built in responses, this won't do anything.
-If `true`, the built in responses are ignored and only those from this definition in json are used.
-If `false`, the responses from json are used *and* the built in responses (if any).
+`replace_built_in_responses` is an optional boolean that defines whether to dismiss the built-in responses for that topic (default is `false`).
+If there are no built-in responses, this won't do anything.
+If `true`, the built-in responses are ignored and only those from this definition in the current json are used.
+If `false`, the responses from the current json are used along with the built-in responses (if any).

 ---